 4.3.
 Concentration effect of sulfate on internal P release

 In this study, we found that increasing sulfate could promote internal P release in eutrophic waters and have the potential to switch sediments between P source and sink, if factors other than sulfate concentration are not considered (Figure.7).
+The control of P and sulfate concentration in water were both necessary.
 Thus, it is important to quantify the effects of sulfate concentration on internal P release under oxic conditions across the SWI in any given freshwater system.

 That the fluxes of P from deep to surface sediments were all positive (F1 of P>0) suggesting that, in some eutrophic waters, P release from deep sediments might be inevitable.
 When concentrations of sulfate were lower than 646 μM, well-oxidized conditions across the SWI would be effective for sediment retention of P (F0 of P<0).
 However, at sulfate levels >646 μM, a 100 μM increase of sulfate in overlying water would result in a 0.128 mgm-2d-1 increase in P flux from the sediment to the water column.
 In this case, just maintaining a thin oxidized layer (<1 cm) in surface sediment would not be sufficient to control internal P release, as enhanced sulfate reduction limited the Fe(II) release from deep to surface sediments.
 Once sulfate increased to more than 2,375 μM, the retention capacity for P in the oxidized layer would be exhausted and surface sediment would become another source of P to be released to overlying water.
 Furthermore, increasing concentrations of sulfate, would gradually reduce the upward diffusion of Fe(II) from the deep sediment, decreasing the production of new adsorption sites for P in surface sediments.